MnojS/MnojS/README.md

 ##  Full-Stack Developer | MEAN & MERN | Python Backend

  Hi there!
 I'm Manoj Sahu, a passionate full-stack developer with a knack for crafting engaging web applications using both MEAN and MERN stacks.
-I'm also diving deep into the world of Python backend development, constantly expanding my skillset.
+I'm also diving deep into the world of Python backend development, constantly expanding my skillset..

-‍ Currently, I'm actively learning [Specific areas you're focusing on].

  I'm excited to collaborate on projects related to Full stack development.
 Feel free to reach out if you have something in mind!